FriendsOfCake/search/docs/additional-docs.md

 ```

 The search component will auto set a `$searchForm` view variable containing the
 form instance, for your search actions.
-You can use the form in your template as:
+You can use the form in your template then.

+Make sure to also pass `'data'` now into accepted `valueSources`:
 ```php
 echo $this->Form->create($searchForm, ['valueSources' => ['query', 'data']]);
 // Add your search fields here